vistream-dev/companion-module-vistream-online/HELP.md

 ## ViStream·Online Companion module

-Allows you to control [ViStream·Online Eventplattform](https://www.vistream.online) from ViStream GmbH.
+Control your livestreaming event on  [https://www.vistream.online](https://www.vistream.online?src=companion) with cuelists.

 ### Configuration

 - Add the a Cuelist module to your events modules list
 - Open the modules edit section
-- Set up the token and copy the generated API endpoints URI
+- Copy the token
-- Insert the endpoints URI/Token in the corresponding field in the companion setup
+- Insert the token into the corresponding field in the companion setup
+- Click save

 ### Available actions